andrewcbancroft/andrewcbancroft-blog/content/blog/musings/dissecting-10-read-10-said-my-new-swift-ios-app.md

 ---
 I'm very excited to announce that my new app, 10 Read 10 Said, is now available for [iOS][1] and [Android][2]!

-While the goal of the app is to help you implement the [&#8220;10 Read 10 Said&#8221; strategy for memorizing Bible verses][3], my goal in this _article_ is to dissect the app, and share with you how some of the major features were implemented.
+While the goal of the app is to help you implement the ["10 Read 10 Said&#8221; strategy for memorizing Bible verses][3], my goal in this _article_ is to dissect the app, and share with you how some of the major features were implemented.

 As it turns out, _most_ of the major features of the app are things that I've already written about over the [past year of producing Swift content][4]!
 The approach I'll take, then, is to walk through each screen and point out which articles I've written might pertain to the particular feature implementations that are visible from that screen.

-I hope this tour satisfies the curiosity of many like myself who ask, &#8220;I wonder how they did that!&#8221;
+I hope this tour satisfies the curiosity of many like myself who ask, "I wonder how they did that!&#8221;

 <a name="demo" class="jump-target"></a>